Sam Katzman: Focus on action pictures

-His Monogram cameraman Richard Cline later recalled "we did 106 features in six years, working six days a week - an average of 20 to 22 features a year.
+Katzman's Monogram cameraman Richard Cline later recalled, "We did 106 features in six years, working six days a week – an average of 20 to 22 features a year.
 Those were "B" pictures...
 There was a clever writer in the unit.
-Sam would pick up a newspaper and say, "Oh, here's a story."
+Sam would pick up a newspaper and say, 'Oh, here's a story.'
 He'd give it to the writer and the writer would turn out a script.
 We'd go all over.
 We were actually a traveling unit, a very cohesive unit, and I really learned my trade from that experience."

-Katzman's main directors in this time were Lew Landers, William Berke, and Spencer Gordon Bennet.
-Berke specialized in Jungle Jim films such as Mark of the Gorilla (1950), Pygmy Island (1950), Captive Girl (1951) and Fury of the Congo (1951).
-Bennett did serials like Pirates of the High Seas (1950), Atom Man vs. Superman (1950), Cody of the Pony Express (1950), Mysterious Island (1951), Roar of the Iron Horse (1951) and Son of Geronimo (1952).
-Landers handled the other action films like State Penitentiary (1950), Revenue Agent (1950) with Lyle Talbot, Last of the Buccaneers (1950) with Paul Henreid, Chain Gang (1950), Tyrant of the Sea (1950) with Ron Randell, Hurricane Island (1951) and When the Redskins Rode (1951) with Hall, A Yank in Korea (1951) with Lon McAllister.
+Katzman shrewdly planned each production with both eyes on the budget, so that he would be spending less and less money as filming progressed.
+He would film crowd scenes first, then dismiss many of the actors.
+The remaining featured players would perform their scenes, and then leave.
+Finally, only the two or three leading actors were still on the payroll, working with a few recognizable, economical bit players.

+Katzman's main directors during his early years at Columbia were Arthur Dreifuss, Lew Landers, William Berke, and Spencer Gordon Bennet.
+Berke specialized in the Jungle Jim films: Mark of the Gorilla (1950), Pygmy Island (1950), Captive Girl (1951) and Fury of the Congo (1951).
+Bennet made the serials: Pirates of the High Seas (1950), Atom Man vs. Superman (1950), Cody of the Pony Express (1950), Mysterious Island (1951), Roar of the Iron Horse (1951) and Son of Geronimo (1952).
+Landers handled the other action features like State Penitentiary (1950), Revenue Agent (1950) with Lyle Talbot, Last of the Buccaneers (1950) with Paul Henreid, Chain Gang (1950), Tyrant of the Sea (1950) with Ron Randell, Hurricane Island (1951) and When the Redskins Rode (1951) with Hall, A Yank in Korea (1951) with Lon McAllister.
 Richard Quine, then under contract to Columbia, made one of his first films as director for Katzman, Purple Heart Diary (1951); he later did Siren of Bagdad (1953) with Paul Henreid.

 Lew Landers took over direction of Jungle Jim movies for Jungle Manhunt (1951) and Jungle Jim in the Forbidden Land (1952), and did California Conquest (1952) with Cornel Wilde.
 Fred F. Sears, formerly an actor in Columbia features, began directing Columbia's Charles Starrett westerns; when that series lapsed, he started work for Katzman with Last Train from Bombay (1952) starring Hall.
 Wallace Grissell directed A Yank in Indo-China (1952) and Sidney Salkow directed The Golden Hawk (1952) with Sterling Hayden and The Pathfinder (1952) with George Montgomery.